telerik/ajax-docs/api/server/Telerik.Web.UI/GridExcelSettings.md

 ## Properties

+###  AutoFitColumnWidth `ExportAutoFitWidthMode`

+Determines whether RadGrid will auto-fit the columns' width based on the length of the content.
+            False by default.
+XLSX format only.

 ###  AutoFitImages `Boolean`

 Determines whether RadGrid will fit the image within the boundaries of its parent cell (true) or will leave it with the default dimensions (false).